Early Music Uncorked: On the Wing

 An Anniversary Raffle!

-One lucky person will win an amazing assortment of gift items in the 25th Anniversary Raffle, including a week's stay at the Daytona Beach Resorts & Conference Center, the 2012 Justice Series Cellar Collection 3 Bottle Set, gift certificates and more.
+One lucky person will win an amazing assortment of gift items in the 25th Anniversary Raffle, including a week's stay at the Daytona Beach Resorts & Conference Center, the 2012 Justice Series Cellar Collection 3 Bottle Set, a weeks stay in a villa for up to ten people in Perugia, Italy, and two season tickets to our 2016-17 Season.
 Only 50 tickets will be sold at $50 each, with the winner announced at the final Sonoma Bach Choir performance on Sunday, May 22, 2016 at the Green Music Center's Schroeder Hall.
 You need not be present to win.

 Now Celebrating Our 25th Anniversary Season!